 This beautiful old temple was founded in 1825 in Thonburi on the banks of the Chao Phraya River.
-It is a calm and very spiritual wat featuring the largest sitting buddha in Bangkok at approximately 16 metres high and 11 metres wide.
-Wat Kalayanamit Varamahavihara also is home to the largest bell in Thailand (which brings good luck if rung three times).
+It is a calm and very spiritual wat featuring the largest sitting buddha in Bangkok at approximately 16 meters high and 11 meters wide.
+Wat Kalayanamit Varamahavihara is also home to the largest bell in Thailand (which brings good luck if rung three times).

-- This wat is not part of the regular tourist trail to preserve the focus of the Buddhist university situated at the temple
+- This wat is not part of the regular tourist trail in order to preserve the focus of the Buddhist university situated at the temple.

 - The public are warmly welcomed but are asked to keep a low profile so as not to distract the monks praying and studying.

 - The Thai temple dress code is especially important here.
-Remember, the basic rule is for men and women to cover your shoulders and knees, (ideally cover your ankles as well).
+Remember, the basic rule is for men and women to cover their shoulders and knees.
 Wear long shorts, capri pants, trousers or a knee-length (or longer) skirt.
 Wear any shirt that fully covers your shoulders.
 A T-shirt, blouse or polo is fine.
 A sari or scarf worn around the shoulders over a tank top is ok and you can even use them as a makeshift long skirt.